On the Instability of Fractional Reserve Banking: Model

 \subsection{Agent's Problem}

-Let $W_t$, $G_t$, and $V_t$ denotes the agent's value function in the CM, FM, and DM, respectively, in period $t$.
-There are two payment instruments for the DM transaction: fiat money (outside money) and demand deposit issued by the bank (inside money).
+Let $W_t$, $G_t$, and $V_t$ denote the agent's value function in the CM, FM, and DM, respectively, in period $t$.
+There are two payment instruments for the DM transaction: fiat money and demand deposit.
+However, buyers and sellers do not discriminate between these instruments in the DM transaction because agents treat them as the same 'money.'
+The agent's state variables in the CM are $a_t$, $s_t$, and $\ell_t$, where $a_t=m_t+d_t$, $s_t$ is a saving deposit, $\ell_t$ is a loan borrowed from the bank, $m_t$ is fiat money (outside money) issued by the central bank, and $d_t$ is a demand deposit (inside money) issued by the bank, The state variable $a_t$ represents the agent's nominal balance of liquid assets, which can be used for transactions in the DM.
 I will allow the agents to use unsecured credit as a means of payment in the next section.
-An agent entering the CM with fiat money nominal balance $m_t$, demand deposit $d_t$, saving deposit $s_t$, and loan $\ell_t$, solves the following problem:
+An agent entering the CM with nominal balance $a_t$, saving deposit $s_t$, and loan $\ell_t$ solves the following problem:

-where $T_{t}$ is the lump-sum transfer (or tax if it is negative), $i_{d,t}$ is the demand deposit interest rate, $i_{s,t}$ is the saving deposit interest rate, $i_{l,t}$ is the loan interest rate, $\phi_t$ is the price of money in terms of the CM goods, and $\hat{m}_{t+1}$ is the money balance carried to the FM where banks take deposits and makes loans.
-The first-order conditions (FOCs) result in $X_{t}=X^*$ and where $G'_{t+1}(\hat{m}_{t+1})$ is the marginal value of an additional unit of money taken into the FM of period $t+1$.
+where $T_{t}$ is the lump-sum transfer (or tax if it is negative), $i_{s,t}$ is the savings deposit interest rate, $i_{l,t}$ is the loan interest rate, $\phi_t$ is the price of money in terms of the CM goods, and $\hat{m}_{t+1}$ is the money balance carried to the FM where banks take deposits and makes loans.
+The first-order conditions (FOCs) result in $X_{t}=X^*$ and

+where $G'_{t+1}(\hat{m}_{t+1})$ is the marginal value of an additional unit of money taken into the FM of period $t+1$.
 The envelope conditions are

-implying $W_t$ is linear in $m_t$, $d_t$, $s_t$, and $\ell_t$.
+implying $W_t$ is linear in $m_t$, $s_t$, and $\ell_t$.

 The value function of an agent at the beginning of FM is